SOP-MINI/sop-site/content/sop2/lab/l2/_index.en.md

   {{< answer >}} Because children inherit a copy of the parent's data, including file descriptors.
 Closing them in the parent does not affect the children’s copies. {{< /answer >}}

 - Why don’t the child processes close the queues at the end?
   {{< answer >}} Closing a queue removes its notification, meaning no new handler threads will start.
-If a thread is running while the queue is closed, it may attempt `mq_notify` or `mq_receive` on an invalid descriptor.
+However, if a thread is already running while the queue is closed, it may attempt `mq_notify` or `mq_receive` on an invalid descriptor.
 Therefore, queues must remain open until the program ends.
 The OS will close them when the program exits, so it’s not an error. {{< /answer >}}

 - Could we just wait for the notification handler thread to finish before closing the queues?
   {{< answer >}} No. We don’t have the thread’s TID.
 Even if it were shared, we wouldn’t know if the thread still exists when closing queues.
 Also, the thread might be in `detached` mode — such threads can’t be joined. {{< /answer >}}